ruby-next/ruby-next/README.md

     -V                               Turn on verbose mode
 ```

-The most common usecase is to backport the APIs required by pattern matching.
+The most common use-case is to backport the APIs required by pattern matching.
 You can do this, for example,
 by including only monkey-patches containing the `"deconstruct"` in their names:

 ```sh